FarmProgrammer/Vevesi/Realm of Evocation/Aslava/Haxjagere/Haxjagere.md

 upon the land i stand
 and the roots beneath it

-my blood shall hence be spilt
+My blood shall hence be spilt
 to protect it from the vile curse of magic that flesh tainted by it shall not too taint the ground